Nissan Armada

 The Nissan Armada (originally badged as the Nissan Pathfinder Armada) is a full-size SUV manufactured by Nissan for the North American market, since 2003 for the 2004 model year.

 From 2003 to 2015, the first-generation Armada was assembled in Canton, Mississippi based on the Nissan Titan.
-From mid-2016 onwards, the second-generation Armada is built in Yukuhashi, Kyushu, Japan.
+From mid-2016 onwards, the second-generation Armada is built in Kanda, Kyushu, Japan.
 It shares the same platform as the Nissan Patrol, with American-specific modifications, and went on sale in mid-2016 as a 2017 model.
 A luxury version of the Armada has been sold as the Infiniti QX80 (originally QX56).